Police brutality by country: Canada

 There have been several high-profile cases of alleged police brutality, including the 2010 G20 Toronto summit protests, the 2012 Quebec student protests, the Robert Dziekański Taser incident, and the shooting of Sammy Yatim.
 The public incidents in which police judgments or actions have been called into question raised concerns about police accountability and governance.

-On 16 March 2014, 300 people were arrested in Montreal at a protest against police brutality.

 United States

 LAPD officers restrain a man during the Watts Riots, August 1965.

-In the United States, major political and social movements have involved excessive force by police, including the civil rights movement of the 1960s, anti-war demonstrations, the war on drugs, and the Global War on Terrorism.
+In the United States, major political and social movements have involved excessive force by police, including the civil rights movement of the 1960s, anti-war demonstrations, the war on drugs, and the global war on terrorism.
 In 2014, the UN Committee against Torture condemned police brutality and excessive use of force by law enforcement in the US, and highlighted the "frequent and recurrent police shootings or fatal pursuits of unarmed black individuals".
 The United Nations' Working Group of Experts on People of African Descent's 2016 report noted that "contemporary police killings and the trauma that they create are reminiscent of the past racial terror of lynching."

 Seven members of the United States Maryland military police were convicted for the Abu Ghraib torture and prisoner abuse incidents in Iraq.
 Detainees were abused within the prison by being forced to jump on their naked feet, being videotaped in sexually exploitative positions, having chains around their neck for photos, and being kept naked for days.

 The United States has developed a notorious reputation for cases of police brutality.
 The United States has a far higher number of police killings compared to other Western countries.
 U.S. police killed 1,093 people in 2016 and 1,146 people in 2015, and at least 1,176 people in 2022, the deadliest year on record.
 Mass shootings have killed 339 people since 2015, whereas police shootings over the same time span claimed the lives of 4,355 people.
 An FBI homicide report from 2012 observed that while black people represent 13% of the US population, they amounted to 31% of those killed by police, and were responsible for 48% of police murdered.
 It was found through Kaiser Family Foundation research that almost half of Black Americans believe they have been victimized by law enforcement.
 The FBI 2019 Law Enforcement Officers Killed and Assaulted report, Table 42 reports that black persons were responsible for 37% of all officers killed from 2012 through 2019.

 According to a 2021 study published in The Lancet, more than 30,000 people were killed by police in the United States between 1980 and 2018.
 Around 2,500 of those killed by police from 2015 to 2022 were fleeing.

 In June 2020, the "defund the police" slogan gained widespread popularity during the George Floyd protests.